Generative deep learning improves reconstruction of global historical climate records: Results

 \subsection{Generative reconstruction of climate dynamics}

 We first evaluate our generative reconstruction framework using synthetic test cases, benchmarking its performance against the state-of-the-art LaMa deep learning model~\cite{bochow2025reconstructing} and widely used statistical methods (Kriging~\cite{morice2021updated} for temperature and ADW~\cite{harris2020version} for precipitation).
+The use of these distinct statistical baselines reflects the different physical and statistical properties of the variables.
+Kriging aligns well with the relatively continuous and large-scale nature of temperature fields, while ADW is often applied to address the localized and highly intermittent characteristics of precipitation.
+Our generative approach, by contrast, provides a unified framework that can flexibly represent both types of distributions without the need for variable-specific algorithm designs.
 The evaluation experiments are conducted at resolutions corresponding to key IPCC AR6 reference datasets: 5\textdegree{} and 1\textdegree{} for temperature (HadCRUT5, Berkeley Earth) and 0.5\textdegree{} for precipitation (CRU TS 4.09~\cite{harris2020version}, GPCC v2022~\cite{schneider2022gpcc}).